Living and Working with Ethics

-I have four ideas to share with you, all of which are culled from my personal experiences.
+I have four ideas to share with you, all of which are cull from my personal experiences.

 It is true that some organizations have a “culture” where senior decision-makers willfully rely on short-cuts and practices that may not always be honorable.
-If we find ourselves in such a firm, and are forced to do things that go against our value-system, we have two options.
+If we find ourselves in such a firm and are forced to do things that go against our value system.
+We have two options.
 Either we stay, and do what has to be done, or move on to some other organization.
-Within the Indian bureaucracy, which is an integral part of the Executive arm of Government, an upright officer might find that s/he is assigned to an unscrupulous Minister who will also be her/his boss.
-Such officers can seek to be transferred out of the Minister’s department.
-But if we choose to stay on, we can’t complain if things go sour and we face the heat from law enforcement agencies – especially if our actions have been in violation of prevailing laws and regulations.
+Within the Indian bureaucracy, which is an integral part of the Executive arm of Government, an upright officer might find that s/he assigns to an unscrupulous Minister who will also her/his boss.
+Such officers can seek to transfer out of the Minister’s department.
+But if we choose to stay on, we can’t complain if things go sour.
+We face the heat from law enforcement agencies – especially if our actions have been in violation of prevailing laws and regulations.

 Only then can we build a sturdy, value-based backbone, and live and work with ethics and integrity.